git-disl/BERT4ETH/README.md

 # BERT4ETH

-This is the code and data of the paper "BERT4ETH: A Pre-trained Transformer for Ethereum Fraud Detection", accepted by the Web conference (WWW) 2023.
+This is the code and data of the paper [BERT4ETH: A Pre-trained Transformer for Ethereum Fraud Detection](https://arxiv.org/abs/2303.18138), accepted by the ACM Web conference (WWW) 2023.

 ## Getting Start